Administrative and Audit Regulations definition

 Administrative and Audit Regulations means the regulations included in Title 2, C.F.R., Part 200, Chapter 321 of the Texas Government Code; Subchapter F of Chapter 2155 of the Texas Government Code; and the requirements of Article VII herein.
 With regard to any federal funding, agencies with the necessary legal authority include: the relevant federal agency, the Comptroller General, the General Accounting Office, the Office of Inspector General, and any of their authorized representatives.
 In addition, with regard to any state funding, state agencies with the necessary legal authority include: GLO, the GLO’s contracted examiners, the State Auditor’s Office, the Texas Attorney General’s Office, the Texas Comptroller of Public Accounts, and their authorized designees.

-Administrative and Audit Regulations means the statutes and regulations included in Chapter 321 of the Government Code; Subchapter F of Chapter 2155 of the Government Code; and the requirements of Article VII herein.
-State agencies with the necessary legal authority include the GLO, the GLO’s contracted examiners, the State Auditor’s Office, and the Texas Attorney General’s Office.
+Administrative and Audit Regulations means the statutes and regulations included in Chapter 321 of the Government Code, Subchapter F of Chapter 2155 of the Government Code, and the requirements of Article VII herein.
+State agencies and/or designees with the authority to audit and inspect include the GLO, the GLO’s contracted examiners, the State Auditor’s Office, the Texas Attorney General’s Office, and the Texas Comptroller of Public Accounts.

 Administrative and Audit Regulations means all applicable statutes, regulations, and other laws governing administration or audit of this Contract.
 In